Niger: A daunting presidency awaits Mohamed Bazoum | DW | 26.02.2021

 "The previous government has been in the business of restricting political space, being unfriendly to NGOs, being unfriendly to opposition politicians," DW's Posthumus said.

-The UN, ECOWAS, and Niger's former colonial master, France, have condemned the violence and urged calm.
+The UN, ECOWAS, and Niger's former colonial power France, have condemned the violence and urged calm.

 President-elect Mohamed Bazoum is taking on a country that is no stranger to coups.